StefanRadovic101/Portfolio/README.md

 Designed and implemented a relational database with 6 tables, including primary keys, foreign key constraints, and referential integrity.
 Wrote analytical queries using JOINs, subqueries, UNION ALL, window functions (RANK), GROUP BY, aggregations, and date functions.
 Created 3 views for reporting and a fact table for Power BI integration.

 ## Power BI
-Interactive dashboard built on top of the SQL database, including weekly drill-down analysis, DAX measures, and Power Query data transformation.
+Interactive dashboard built on top of the SQL database, including drill-down analysis, DAX measures, and Power Query data transformation.

 ## Python
 End-to-end exploratory data analysis using pandas, seaborn, matplotlib, plotly, statsmodels, and scikit-learn, including data cleaning, outlier detection, and univariate, bivariate, and multivariate analysis.